 —Michiko Kakutani, The New York Times

-Thank You for Your Service was a finalist for the 2013 National Book Critics Circle Award, and was named a best book of the year by The New York Times, The Washington Post, and numerous other outlets.
-Both of Finkel’s books have been popular with common read committees around the country.
+Thank You for Your Service was a finalist for the 2013 National Book Critics Circle Award and was named a best book of the year by The New York Times, The Washington Post, and numerous other outlets.
+Both of Finkel’s books have been popular common read selections around the country.

 An internationally recognized journalist, Finkel won the Pulitzer Prize in 2006 for reporting on US efforts to establish democracy in Yemen.
 In 2012, he was honored with a MacArthur Foundation Genius Grant.
 As a reporter and enterprise editor for The Washington Post, Finkel has reported from Africa, Asia, Central America, Europe, and across the United States, and has covered wars in Kosovo, Afghanistan, and Iraq.
 Currently, he is working on a third book about the soldiers he covered in The Good Soldiers and Thank You for Your Service.

 Finkel speaks on the role of journalism in wartime and the effects of military service on individuals and communities.
-He has addressed policymakers, veterans, and students at venues across the country, including Duke University; Penn State University; West Point; the Clinton Library; and annual conferences of the National Council on Family Relations and the National Association for Rural Mental Health.
+He has addressed policymakers, veterans, and students at venues across the country, including Duke University, Penn State, West Point, The Clinton Presidential Center and Park, and annual conferences of the National Council on Family Relations and the National Association for Rural Mental Health.